duleorlovic/blog/_posts/2015-11-11-seo-advices.md

   onclick or href to hash link (part of a page)
 * If content change often, crawler will check more often.
 Popular and fresh.
 * Do not load too much files, crawl budget.
 * Do not duplicate content, same content but different url, use link rel canonical ie canonicalize.
-* Prevent crawling with robots.txt , but link from other site is followed (robots is not read) so for this case use header.
+* Prevent crawling with robots.txt, but link from other site is followed (robots is not read) so for this case use header.
 * Non existing urls should use redirection (or add meta tag) to page not found with status 403
 * Bot does not save cookies, so do not rely on persisting data.
-* Also does not accepts geolocation
+Also does not accepts geolocation
 * Do not use different parameters to same page

 # Off page SEO